 3. Chow Chow

-A China-originated dog, the Chow Chow is a sturdy dog with a dense double coat.
-These dogs are known for their skills in hunting and herding, and their dominant personalities.
-This is not surprising, a dominant personality often comes along with an aggressive nature.
+Of Chinese origin, the Chow Chow is a sturdy dog with a dense double coat.
+These dogs are known for their skills in hunting and herding, both which require assertive and dominant personalities.
 Here's a fun fact for you: one Chow Chow even became the beloved pet of ex-US President Calvin Coolidge.
 Check out the typical expenses you might encounter when owning a Chow Chow.

 4. Akita